aherpinfr/intergalacticfootballtalentfinder/README.md

 # intergalacticfootballtalenfinder
-A Dashboard to help intergalactic clubs find the best talents for the
 ![image](https://github.com/user-attachments/assets/6835ef36-1d3b-4ff3-a1e1-ae014ae561a4)
+A Dashboard to help intergalactic clubs find the best talents for them

 ## Introduction